“Do surrogacy medications include injecting needles?”

 Lupron is used to help suppress your body’s ability to ovulate in the short term during the IVF cycle.

-Antibiotics during the surrogacy process are sometimes used to help your body fight off any potential bacterial infection that could interfere with the embryo implantation.
+During the surrogacy process, antibiotics are sometimes used to help your body fight off any potential bacterial infection that could interfere with the embryo implantation.

 Steroids are sometimes prescribed prior to the IVF transfer to prevent inflammation of your uterine lining and rejection of the embryo.